 - Failure to diagnose a spinal fracture that causes neurological damage

 - Failure to diagnose a brain or spinal cord tumour

 - Cauda equina syndrome — nerve damage caused by a prolapsed disk in the lower back that can cause loss of bladder and bowel function

 - Failure to perform or properly read X-rays, CT scans or MRI scans

 - Failure to diagnose a subarachnoid haemorrhage (intracranial bleeding from a brain aneurysm)

-Many of our cases have involved failure to diagnose a neurological condition or an unreasonably delayed diagnosis.
-For example, a person who visits the A&E department three days in a row complaining of a severe headache is told he or she has a migraine and is sent away.
+Many of our cases have involved failure to diagnose a neurological condition or an unreasonably delayed diagnosis, such as a person who visits the A&E department three days in a row complaining of a severe headache and is told he or she has a migraine and is sent away.
 Later, a subarachnoid haemorrhage results in the person’s death.

 We understand how upsetting it is to talk about what has happened and how devastating the consequences of clinical negligence are.
 Our team are all legal professionals and medical negligence specialists who are very experienced at handling these types of cases.
 All information and advice is treated totally confidentially and with full compassion and care.
 Please get in touch to find out how we can help.